Who do you sphinx you are? The history behind the camel and sphinx benches on Victoria Embankment

 To read Metro Girl’s other blog posts on London history, click here.

-Posted on 15 February 2014, in Architecture, History, London and tagged 19th century, Camel bench, Cleopatra's Needle, George John Vulliamy, Joseph Bazelgette, london, River Thames, Sphinx bench, Victoria Embankment.
+Posted on 15 Feb 2014, in Architecture, History, London and tagged 19th century, George John Vulliamy, Joseph Bazelgette, London, River Thames, street furniture, Victoria Embankment.
 Bookmark the permalink.
 8 Comments.